8. Capacitor Discharge Bonder (2026)

 Method:

-The pointed tungsten electrode contacts the larger lead TCW; the Kanthal is pressed against the flat aluminium anvil.
+The pointed tungsten electrode contacts the larger lead TCW; the Kanthal is pressed against the flat brass anvil.

 The weld forms at the interface of highest resistance and current density, which is the contact point between the two dissimilar wires.
 Placing the pointed electrode on the larger TCW and the flat electrode under the finer Kanthal is the correct method.
 Here's why: